Recipient(s) will receive an email with a link to 'Coronavirus Disease 2019 (COVID-19)' and will have access to the topic for 7 days.

 (Optional message may have a maximum of 1000 characters.)

-The syndrome may lead to respiratory failure and death, particularly in elderly and immune-compromised individuals.
+The syndrome leads to multisystem complications including respiratory failure and death, particularly in elderly and immune-compromised individuals.

 On January 31, 2020, the United States Secretary of Health and Human Services declared the SARS-CoV-2 virus a U.S. public health emergency.